SRGSSR/srgssr-publication-data-api/README.rst

-Python client to conveniently query PDP's GraphQL API
+Example repository of how to access PDP's GraphQL API through python

 * Free software: MIT license